Tony Ramos (wrestler): 2013–2014

 Ramos finished his senior year on top by winning both the Big Ten conference title and NCAA title at 133.
 He won both matches over Wisconsin's Tyler Graff.
 Ramos lost two matches on the year, the first to Joe Colon of the University of Northern Iowa at the Midlands championship finals, and to AJ Schopp of Edinboro.
 10-0 at home, raising his career record to 34-0 all-time at Carver-Hawkeye Arena, the first wrestler to accomplish the feat since Brent Metcalf.
 Named Big Ten Wrestler of the Week on January 14, 2014.
 Ramos was also named University of Iowa male student-athlete of the year.

 International career

 2014

 Ramos originally planned to take a year off between college and International wrestling, but at his wife's suggestion he entered the World Team Trials in Madison, Wisconsin.
 After winning the challenge tournament over Nico Megaludis of Penn State, Ramos then wrestled Sam Hazewinkel in the finals.
-The winner having the chance to wrestle for Team USA.

-Ramos won a best of three tournament 4-0 and 5-1 to claim the 57 kg spot for Team USA for the World Championships in Tashkent, Uzbekistan.
+Ramos won a best of three tournament 4-0 and 5-1 to claim the 57 kg spot for Team USA at the 2014 World Wrestling Championships in Tashkent, Uzbekistan.

-Ramos then won the Canada Cup on July 5.
+Ramos won the Canada Cup on July 5, 2014.

-In his first match in Tashkent Ramos lost to Bekhbayar Erdenebat (Mongolia), 4-7.
+In his first match at the 2014 World Championships, Ramos lost to Bekhbayar Erdenebat (Mongolia), 4-7.

 In November Ramos picked up another win over Sam Hazewinkel in a match sponsored by the Global Wrestling Championship.

 Ramos also competed in Iran in late November in the World Club Cups where he went 4-1 for Titan Mercury Wrestling Club.